KRITIMIS/Power-BI-Dashboard-Project/README.md

 Key Objectives:

-Data Collection and Integration: Gather relevant data from HRIS, payroll systems, employee surveys, performance records, and exit interviews.
+1.Data Collection and Integration: Gather relevant data from HRIS, payroll systems, employee surveys, performance records, and exit interviews.
 Integrate the data into a cohesive dataset while ensuring data quality and accuracy.

-Dashboard Design: Create a user-friendly and visually appealing Power BI dashboard with a clear layout.
+2.Dashboard Design: Create a user-friendly and visually appealing Power BI dashboard with a clear layout.
 Utilize appropriate visualizations, such as bar charts, line graphs, pie charts, and tables, to represent attrition-related data.

-Attrition Analysis: Provide an overview of overall attrition rates, including voluntary and involuntary separations.
+3.Attrition Analysis: Provide an overview of overall attrition rates, including voluntary and involuntary separations.
 Segment attrition data by departments, job roles, tenure, age groups, and other relevant categories.

-Attrition Drivers: Identify and visualize the key factors influencing attrition, such as compensation, career growth, work-life balance, job satisfaction, and management effectiveness.
+4.Attrition Drivers: Identify and visualize the key factors influencing attrition, such as compensation, career growth, work-life balance, job satisfaction, and management effectiveness.
 Use charts and heatmaps to show correlations between these factors and attrition rates.

-Exit Interview Insights: Integrate insights from exit interviews, highlighting common reasons cited by departing employees.
+5.Exit Interview Insights: Integrate insights from exit interviews, highlighting common reasons cited by departing employees.
 Use sentiment analysis to understand the sentiments expressed during exit interviews.

-Tenure Analysis: Visualize attrition trends based on employee tenure.
+6.Tenure Analysis: Visualize attrition trends based on employee tenure.
 Identify if there are specific periods during which attrition rates tend to be higher, which could indicate potential issues.

-Demographic Analysis: Analyze attrition rates across demographic groups, including age, gender, ethnicity, and education level.
+7.Demographic Analysis: Analyze attrition rates across demographic groups, including age, gender, ethnicity, and education level.
 Identify if any specific group is disproportionately affected by attrition.

-Retention Strategies: Present potential retention strategies and their potential impact based on data analysis.
+8.Retention Strategies: Present potential retention strategies and their potential impact based on data analysis.
 These strategies could include targeted training, career development programs, compensation adjustments, and more.

-Comparative Analysis: Compare the company's attrition rates with industry benchmarks to assess the organization's attrition performance in context.
+9.Comparative Analysis: Compare the company's attrition rates with industry benchmarks to assess the organization's attrition performance in context.

-Predictive Modeling (Optional): Incorporate predictive models to forecast attrition rates based on historical data and identified factors.
+10.Predictive Modeling (Optional): Incorporate predictive models to forecast attrition rates based on historical data and identified factors.
 This can help HR teams proactively plan retention initiatives.

-Interactive Features: Include interactive features like slicers and filters to allow users to explore attrition data based on various dimensions, such as time period, department, and job role.
+11.Interactive Features: Include interactive features like slicers and filters to allow users to explore attrition data based on various dimensions, such as time period, department, and job role.

-Security and Compliance: Ensure that the dashboard complies with data privacy regulations and restricts access to authorized users.
+12.Security and Compliance: Ensure that the dashboard complies with data privacy regulations and restricts access to authorized users.

 Benefits: